-Pickup Diesel Automatic 4WD / AWD 2-seat
+Pickup Diesel Automatic 4WD 2-seat

 Ford Ranger Wildtrak